-Although there are still ballots left to be counted in the November 6th election, Irvine Mayor Donald Wagner has won re-election, and it looks like Council candidates Anthony Kuo and Farrah Khan will win the two open seats vacated by Jeffrey Lalloway and Lynn Schott.
+Although there are still some ballots left to be counted in the November 6th election, Irvine Mayor Donald Wagner has won re-election, and Council candidates Farrah Khan and Anthony Kuo have won the two open seats vacated by Jeffrey Lalloway and Lynn Schott.

 In the months leading up to the election, mega-developer FivePoint Communities spent more than $1 million in support of Wagner, Kuo and Carrie O’Malley (the third member of the Wagner pro-developer team).
 FivePoint also invested heavily in vicious attack ads against Mayoral candidate Ed Pope and several of the Council candidates.

 Farrah Khan was the only candidate — with no outside money funding her campaign — to overcome the relentless FivePoint-funded attacks that came in the closing weeks of the race.
-Although ballots continue to be counted, Khan currently holds the top position.
+Khan was the top vote-getter.

 16-year incumbent Sharon Wallin won her re-election bid in the Irvine School Board, Trustee Area 2 race, which includes University Park and the southern half of both Woodbridge and Westpark.

-In addition to the Council and School Board results, there are two hotly contested races in Irvine that continue to be too-close-to-call.
+In addition to the Council and School Board results, there were two hotly contested races in Irvine.

-With tens of thousands of ballots still being counted, Democratic challenger Cottie Petrie-Norris is leading Republican incumbent Matthew Harper in the 74th Assembly District race.
-The two candidates are currently separated by 1,817 votes.
+Democratic challenger Cottie Petrie-Norris defeated Republican incumbent Matthew Harper in the 74th Assembly District race.

 To see the latest results on all races across the County, click here.